SeanKilleen/seankilleen.github.io/_posts/2018-06-03-using-impact-maps-to-improve-conference-diversity.markdown

 ## What does this tell Us?

+* **Impact maps can flip our understanding.** Rather than conferences being a place with a uniform CFP that then everyone should
 * **Attracting diverse speakers is more than a CFP**.
 * **This is going to take work**.